-Simon Hania has been a leader at the cross roads of telecommunication and information technology, business and regulatory affairs for over 15 years.
+Simon Hania has been a leader at the crossroads of telecommunication and information technology, business and regulatory affairs for over 15 years.
 Simon currently is VP Privacy & Security at TomTom, ensuring the company to globally meet the growing expectations of customers and the increasing regulatory demands with respect to privacy & security.
-Simon focusses on connected, automated & autonomous vehicles and wearable technologies.
-By many he is considered to be a privacy & security thought leader in the space of Internet of Things, Cloud and Big Data.
+Simon focuses on connected, automated & autonomous vehicles and wearable technologies.
+By many, he is considered to be a privacy & security thought leader in the space of Internet of Things, Cloud and Big Data.

 Cecilia was the Chairwoman of APEP (Spanish Privacy Professional Association) until June and currently in charge of its international affairs.
 She is also the Spanish member of CEDPO (Confederation of European Data Protection Organisations) and member of the Leadership Council of The Sedona Conference (W-6).

 She is a member of the Spanish Royal Academy of Jurisprudence and Legislation in the section of the Law on Technologies of the Information and the Knowledge as well as Arbitrator of the European Association of Arbitration (ITC section).

 She formed part of the Volunteer Group of Privacy Experts of the OECD (Working Party on Information Security and Privacy; WPISP) in charge of the 2013 review of the OECD guidelines governing the protection of privacy and transborder data flows of personal data.
 She formerly participated in the Group of Experts selected by the Spanish DPA to prepare the Madrid Resolution on International Privacy Standards in 2009.

 Cecilia has written numerous publications on data protection and regularly lectures on data protection, IT and e-commerce at different Master’s programmes and seminars.